Inductive biases in deep learning models for weather prediction: Key design elements

-Once a suitable learning problem has been formalised, the parameters of the DL model are optimised such that they best represent the objective function.
-Neural networks are trained via gradient descent on the loss surface, which is defined by the loss function, the data and the network architecture.
-Interestingly, the choice of the optimisation method is an inductive bias itself \cite{bartlett_deep_2021}.
-We briefly discuss intuitions about the loss surface, the benefits of overparameterisation, and the importance of learning rates, which are common to all DL models.
+Once a suitable learning problem has been formalised, the parameters of the DL model are optimised such that they best represent the learning objective.
+Neural networks are trained via stochastic gradient descent (SGD \cite{robbins_stochastic_1951}) on the surface of the loss function over the model parameters, where the optimisation landscape in each step depends on a small subset of the data which is called a (mini-)batch.
+We briefly discuss intuitions about the loss surface, highlighting benefits of overparameterisation, and importance of learning rates---all of which are common to DLWP models.
 Next, we discuss various curriculum learning strategies, defined as sequences of intermediate objectives that facilitate the learning of, e.g., complex spatiotemporal dynamics.
-Finally, ensembles depict a critical component of modern NWP and we will discuss various ensemble methods in the context of DLWP.